xsited/packetcable.orig/README.md

+Target Functionality

+1. PCMM Connet OPN
-Reference: PKT-SP-MM-I06-110629.pdf Section 6.5Section 6.5.1  page 77-78.
+PKT-SP-MM-I06-110629.pdf Section 6.5Section 6.5.1  page 77-78.

+2. Create Best Effort Service Flow

+3. Delete Service Flow

+4. Map GateId to Flow Names

+5. Modify Best Effort Service Flow (Optional)

 Git

 git clone https://github.com/xsited/packetcable.git

-Quickstart
+Quickstart with Makefiles

-0. run.sh
+run.sh

-or

-1. Make the class jar
-cd packetcable/src/main/java/
-make

-2. Make the menu-based test program cd packetcable make

-3. Run server

-java -classpath .:src/main/java/pcmm.jar Main

-4. Run test client

-java -classpath .:src/main/java/pcmm.jar Test

-The menuing system is a placeholder for testing and is not the ultimate taget for integration.

-Other notes ...

-Maven
+Using Maven

 Maven (http://maven.apache.org/) is a build tool.
 Maven defines project types (archetypes) needed for the target delivery type of Bundles.
-When you choose one (or more) archetype for your project, it mandates a directory structure that is quite deep.
+When you choose one (or more) archetype for your project, it mandates a deep directory structure.
+At the moment this repo builds a jar.

-For example:

-project-name
-+- src/
-   +- main/
-      +- java/
-         +- com/example/project-name/
-            +- Java source files
-   +- test/
-      +- tends to mirror above
-+- target/
-   +- classes/
-      +- com/example/project-name/
-         +- Java class files
-   +- test-classes/
-      +- tends to mirror above
-...etc...

-This project structure is constraining, but the Maven way.
-Maven will also give you lots of standard commands to run, such as compile, test, install, etc.

-Maven is also useful for dependencies on third-party libraries.
-You declare these in your Maven project file and they are retrieved from repositories on the internet (and cached locally unless you set it up otherwise).

-Coming from a C background, Makefile got things up and running despite not being the Java way.
+mvn clean install